 Effective Date: Effective for taxable years beginning on or after January 1, 2007 Description: Resident taxpayers serving as active volunteer firefighters or volunteer ambulance workers may claim a \$200 refundable credit.
 To receive the credit, the taxpayer must be an active volunteer for the entire taxable year and must not be receiving a real property tax exemption relating to such service.
+For tax year 2007, volunteer firefighters or ambulance workers are allowed to qualify for the credit on their 2007 personal income tax returns as long as they notify their assessor before the end of 2007 that they wish to discontinue their real property tax exemption for such service.
 In the case of a husband and wife filing jointly who both qualify for the credit, the amount of the credit is \$400.